KastenTaco/config-span-zmk/README.md

 Temper Settings
 ===============

-This project is still being developed as I am looking for a keymap I really like.
+This project is still being developed as I am polishing the keymap for something I really like.
 Comments and code might be unstructured or incorrect as changes are implemented.

 Controlling my [temper](https://github.com/raeedcho/temper), a split wireless-only mechanical keyboard.